IjzerenHein/expo-firebase-demo/src/screens/auth/recaptcha/README.md

 - **firebaseConfig (IFirebaseOptions)** -- Firebase web configuration.
 - **firebaseVersion (string)** -- Optional version of the Firebase JavaScript SDK to load in the web-view.
 You can use this to load a custom or newer version.
 For example `version="6.8.0"`.
 - **onVerify (function)** -- A callback that is invoked when reCAPTCHA has verified that the user is not a bot.
-The callback is provided with a string which contains the `recaptchaToken`.
+The callback is provided with the reCAPTCHA token string.
+Example `onVerify={(recaptchaToken: string) => this.setState({recaptchaToken})}`.

 ### `FirebaseAuth.IFirebaseAuthApplicationVerifier`

-Interface describing domain verification and abuse prevention.
+Interface describing a domain verification and abuse prevention verifier.

 ```ts
 interface IFirebaseAuthApplicationVerifier {